 - Have a quarterly whole-team clearout, and hire a cleaner or reorganise your in-house cleaning rota to stay on top of clutter.

-- Update any slow or cumbersome software, such as your point-of-sale, invoicing and employee management systems.
+- Update any slow or cumbersome software, such as your point-of-sale, invoicing and team management systems.

 - Refresh equipment or hardware, such as card readers, till systems, coffee machines and receipt printers — anything that helps your staff work faster and more flexibly.

 - Get some free customer feedback software to deal with customer complaints quickly and in private, avoiding fallout on social media or review sites.